Strydir/SSLoader/README.md

 # Welcome to SSLoader
 1/16/21 added modified "perpropmenu.json" file to reorganize pie menu.
+Note:  Steamdb modified how they do things so the shortcuts with extra Steam info do not work.
+I'll be re-making this soon as I've also found a few bugs.
+I added a Controller configuration for Index controllers.
+Download it thru the steam controller interface.
+It's not perfect but it works a lot better than the default.

 7/11/19 Added Bookshelves and Books for VRToolbox.
 Work in progress.
 To use, you will need VRToolbox (of course) and WordMaker for the alphabet.
 Link below.